muchanem/muchanem.surge.sh/blog/freewriteone.md

-we watch a film about the sunken ship and it shows us a video about how the scientists found the ship wreck "Seaweed shimmers under the glassy cool translucent waves.
+Wee watch a film about the sunken ship and it shows us a video about how the scientists found the ship wreck "Seaweed shimmers under the glassy cool translucent waves.
 I am 40 feet below, exploring the shipwreck of the Senora de Atocha.
 My boat is loaded with treasure!!
 Aztec emeralds as big as your